rmorabia/radhika.dev/src/posts/two-types-of-learning.md

 Is this something that would be fixed by digging deeper into it when I have not been exposed to its complexities or is this something that I should build up on the side on my own?

 I don’t know.
 I tried reading a book about it, but that felt wrong.
 It felt too shallow in either direction.
-I think there’s lot a lot of theory or deep thinking about GraphQL.
+I think there’s not a lot of theory or deep thinking about GraphQL.
 It’s just a way to handle APIs.
 I probably need **more exposure to when we use it**.
 That feels very practical, and I should wait until I’m exposed to it further at the job.
 So, this is just in time learning.

 ## Testing